iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 1 reviews"/>
 </p>

+> Pointless.
+I'm a teacher and have been quarantined for to exposure from a student.
+It's obvious this info isn't getting passed on.<br> :date: __2021-02-27 17:14:04__

 > Only works if people register, which doesn't seem likely to me....<br> :date: __2021-02-20 14:16:34__

 > Not enough people use it to make any difference..<br> :date: __2021-02-14 22:06:32__